PreEmptive logo

 Most every .NET developer knows that Dotfuscator CE has been generally available inside Visual Studio (every SKU other than Express) since 2002.
 Fourteen years covers more than a few generations of software – and, counter-intuitively perhaps, it’s taken a whole lot of work behind the scenes to preserve that “rock-steady” reputation.

-Dotfuscator CE has maintained its position “in the box” in two ways; first, by offering a consistent and reliable .NET obfuscation utility and second, by evolving its capabilities to keep pace with the expanding Visual Studio ecosystem – including making changes to support Microsoft’s growing emphasis on cross-platform development and DevOps – and it’s evolving attitude towards “grassroots development”.
+Dotfuscator CE has maintained its position “in the box” in two ways: first, by offering a consistent and reliable .NET obfuscation utility, and, second, by evolving its capabilities to keep pace with the expanding Visual Studio ecosystem—including making changes to support Microsoft’s growing emphasis on cross-platform development and DevOps, and its evolving attitude towards “grassroots development”.

 dotcegrowth